I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ns-usbioctl-_usb_frame_number_and_qpc_for_time_sync_information.md

 A 3-bit value received from the hardware.

-`PredictedAccuracyInMicroSeconds`

-A value that represents the accuracy of the predicted QPC value in micro seconds.

 `QueryPerformanceCounterAtInputFrameOrMicroFrame`

 A value predicted by the USB driver stack that represents the system QPC value at the beginning of the frame and microframe represented by the <b>InputFrameNumber</b> and <b>InputMicroFrameNumber</b> input values.